The walled garden

 Plantings are chosen carefully to reflect the horticultural history of the Palace.
 The apple varieties in the orchard celebrate Fulham Palace’s North American botanical connections.
 The knot garden has a planting colour scheme of red, blue and yellow, reflecting the colours in the coat of arms of Bishop Blomfield, who originally designed the garden in the 1830s.

-The walled garden is not just for display — our organic produce, honey and a selection of plants and cut flowers are sold on our restored market barrow.
+The walled garden is not just for display — our organic produce, honey and a selection of plants and cut flowers are sold on our restored market barrow which is open 11.00-15.00 Tuesday, Wednesday, Thursday and Sunday.
 All proceeds go to the ongoing maintenance and restoration of the garden and bee hives.

 Plan your visit and experience our walled garden.